sts10/radiation/README.md

 #### What's New in v 0.0.6

-File names of new posts are cleaned and formatted by a handful of lines of Ruby in runner.rb.
+File names of new posts are cleaned and formatted by a handful of lines of Ruby in class `Post`'s `create` method.

 Users can now use spaces, questions, marks, uppercase letters, etc and, most importantly, they can add the '.html' file extension or not.
-Either way, it will come out the other side of the snippet downcased, no spaces or other weird characters, and with a clean .html extension.
+Either way, the string will downcased, no spaces or other weird characters, and with a clean .html extension by the time the `File.new` is executed.

 Also, users can now abort the creation of new posts by entering 'q' for the name of a new post.